 Did you know that the weighing scale doesn’t measure one’s weight?
 Rather the scale reading is the measure of the upward force applied by the scale to balance the downward force of gravity acting upon the person standing on the scale.
 When the body is in equilibrium, the two forces are balanced.
 The upward force exerted upon the person equals the downward pull of gravity.
 In such instances, the scale reading equals the weight of the person.
 However, if the person standing on a weighing scale bounces up and down, the scale reading undergoes a rapid change.
 While bouncing, the body is accelerating.
 As a result, the upward force of the scale is changing.
 Does this mean that the weight is also changing?
 Of course not!
 You weigh the same.
 Only the scale reading changes because it doesn’t measure your weight but is a measure of the contact force that is being applied to the body.

-In the diagram, Otis’s 80-kg is travelling with constant speed (A), accelerating upward (B), accelerating downward (C), and free-falling (D) after the elevator cable snaps.
+In the diagram, Otis’s 80-kg is traveling with constant speed (A), accelerating upward (B), accelerating downward (C), and free-falling (D) after the elevator cable snaps.
 The normal force is greater than the force of gravity when the elevator accelerates upwards (B).
 And it is lesser than the force of gravity where there is a downward acceleration (C and D) and is equal to the force of gravity when there is no acceleration.

 Since the normal is responsible for the sensation of weight, the elevator rider would feel his normal weight in case A, slightly heavier in case B, and less than his normal weight in case C. In case D, the rider would feel weightless, without an external force acting on him, he would feel no sensation of weight.
 Concluding we can say that the rider weighs the same in all four cases, yet the sensation of weight felt by him is different.
 The sensation of weight felt by the rider fluctuates throughout the ride.

 Why do Astronauts Feel Weightless in Space?